pvalderas/microservices-composition-example/README.md

 This work presents a microservice composition approach based on the choreography of BPMN fragments.
 On the one hand, developers can describe the big picture of the composition with a BPMN model, providing a valuable mechanism to analyse it when engineering decisions need to be taken.
 On the other hand, this model is split into fragments in order to be executed though an event-based choreography form, providing the high degree of decoupling among microservices demanded in this type of architecture.

 This composition approach is supported by a microservice infrastucture developed to achieve that both descriptions of a composition (big picture and split one) coexist.
-In this sense, microservices compositions can be evolved graphically from both the BPMN descrition of the big picture or a BPMN fragment.
+In this sense, microservices compositions can be evolved graphically from both either the BPMN descrition of the big picture or a BPMN fragment.

 # Example overview